Covid 19 coronavirus: Auckland to stay in lockdown at alert level 3 until Sunday night - Jacinda Ardern

-The Prime Minister has revealed that Auckland will stay in lockdown until 11:59pm on Sunday and the city and the rest of New Zealand will remain at alert level 2 after that.
+The Prime Minister has revealed that Auckland will stay in lockdown lite for four more days until 11:59pm on Sunday, August 30.

-The current schedule was for level 3 in Auckland and level 2 for the rest of the country until 11.59pm on Wednesday.

-The extra four days would allow Auckland to move down a level "and stay down", Jacinda Ardern said.
+The extra days would allow Auckland to move to level 2 "and stay down", Jacinda Ardern said, which would be worth it if it meant avoiding future yo-yoing between alert levels.

+From Monday, August 31, the whole country including Auckland will be at level 2 but it will be phased in for Auckland.

-Mass gatherings will be restricted to 10 people at level 2, and a 50-person limit would be in place for funerals and tangi.
+Gatherings for Aucklanders will be restricted to 10 people at level 2, while a 50-person limit would be in place for funerals and tangi.

+Those settings will be in place for a week and Cabinet will review them on Sunday, September 6.

+Ardern said Cabinet considered moving the rest of the country to level 1, but asking police at Auckland's boundaries to ask everyone leaving if they were travelling to a large gathering was "just not workable".

 Masks mandatory on public transport

-She said everyone will be required to wear masks on public transport for level 2 and above, and this will come into force on Monday.
+From Monday, everyone will be required to wear masks on public transport for level 2 and above.

+"If Covid can spread on a bus, and we know masks make a difference, let's wear masks," Ardern said.

+The order to require masks was still being put together, and who would be liable for breaking the order and whether exemptions would apply - including for children or people with medical conditions - was still being worked through.

-Director general of health Ashley Bloomfield said his advice was that it was a "line-call" about mandating face coverings at level 2.
+Director general of health Ashley Bloomfield said his advice was that it was a "line-call" about mandating face coverings at level 2, and Cabinet had decided to go through with it.

-Ardern clarified that face coverings will be mandated at level 2 and above, including at level 2.

-Bloomfield said there are exemptions might be given if there was a medical reason for it, and further advice was being sought about masks for children.
+Asked about not mandating the use of masks earlier, Ardern said lessons had been learned as more information about Covid-19 came to light, and the Government had moved with new evidence.

+The Government had also learned from last time about restrictions for funerals and tangi, she added.

 How long at alert level 2?

-When weighing the added economic cost, an extra four days at level 3 was worth it, Ardern said, if it allowed future yo-yoing between alert levels to be avoided.

-People ineligible for the eight-week extension for the wage subsidy will be able to use the coming week for their eligibility, she said.
+Ardern said the review of alert level settings on September 6 was genuine and she didn't want to give any expectations - for people organising large events, for example - about whether there might be a staged move to level 1.

-Ardern said the wage subsidy was better than targeted financial assistance for hospitality businesses, and many that were previously not eligible might now be with the extra four days at level 3.
+She said the wage subsidy extension was better than targeted financial assistance for hospitality businesses, and many that were previously not eligible might now be with the extra four days at level 3.

-Restrictions of 50-people for funerals and tangi in Auckland showed that "we've learnt from last time", Ardern said.

-Previously the Government had placed a 10-person limit the last time the country went to level 2, but pushed it up to 50 people after strong public blow-back.

 Auckland Mayor disappointed